-In July 2011 Vistaflow Tower was constructed to provided a public viewing platform and drip irrigation system for the garden.
+In July 2011 Vistaflow Tower was constructed to provide a public viewing platform and drip irrigation system for the garden.

 Update: After volunteers moving onto other art and greening projects, the Tinges Commons community garden was retired over the spring of 2012.
 The public art kiosk continues to be utilized by local artists.